 It should be noted that thanks to fertility tourism, patients can benefit from low cost egg donation programs while they see the success rates improved.
 In turn, they can undergo a greater number of cycles.
 Availability is often related to better decision-making—for instance, fewer embryos transferred.

 Preimplantation genetic diagnosis or PGD is an assisted reproduction technique indicated for patients with risk for transmitting a genetic disease to offspring, or with DNA-based alterations in their gametes that prevent them from having a full-term pregnancy.

-In some countries, like Germany, PGD is forbidden because it is considered a non-ethical technique, as it involves the removal of a cell from the developing embryo in order to analyze it.
+In some countries, like Germany, PGD is forbidden because it is considered a non-ethical technique, as it involves the removal of a cell from the developing embryo to analyze it.
 This is the only possible way through which we can find out whether an embryo carries a genetic abnormality or not.